 Investigating the Cause

-Instead of abandoning the PowerShell Pipeline in favor of foreach, let’s investigate what exactly slows down the pipeline so much.
+, let’s investigate what exactly slows down the pipeline so much.
 We know by now that the fundamental problem is a very small performance drop that hits repeatedly per iteration and piles up to a monster slow-down when you have a lot of iterations.

-So take a look again at the initial script which took hefty 15 seconds to complete a loop with 100.000 iterations for computers of Type A and even for computers of Type B still more than 6x longer than foreach:
+So take a look again at the initial script which took hefty 15 seconds to complete a loop with 100.000 iterations for computers of Type A and even for computers of Type B still more than 6x longer than foreach

 $stopwatch = [System.Diagnostics.Stopwatch]::StartNew()